Mike McKay (politician): Minimum wage

 McKay supports the requirement of prevailing wages in public construction contracts.
 He opposed legislation introduced in the 2019 legislative session that would raise the minimum wage to $15 an hour by 2025, saying that he was concerned about higher wages resulting in families making too much money to qualify for benefits like food stamps and subsidized housing.

 Redistricting

 In September 2021, McKay attended a meeting for the Legislative Redistricting Advisory Commission to encourage the commission to keep Frederick County whole in its redistricting map.
 He also encouraged the commission to decrease the size of the state's 1st legislative district.

 Social issues

 McKay introduced legislation in the 2017 legislative session that would allow people to kill or wound black bears if one of the animals threatened a bee colony.
 The bill passed the House of Delegates by a vote of 124-17.

 McKay introduced legislation in the 2019 legislative session that would place term limits on members of Congress.

 Taxes

 McKay introduced legislation in the 2015 legislative session that would lower the corporate tax rate in Washington and Allegany counties from 8.25 percent to 4 percent.

+Personal life

+McKay is married to his wife, Kimberly, who homeschools their older children during legislative sessions.
+Together, they have eight children.
+He attends the Cornerstone Baptist Church in Cumberland, Maryland.